- surface water in abnormal quantity resulting from heavy falls of rain or snow.

 Yes!
 The great pond’s, lakes, streams, tributary’s and rivers of Virginia drain directly into one of Virginia’s great resources, the Chesapeake Bay.
 Every water resource in our watershed plays an important part to the overall health of each resource.

-Harbor Dredge & Dock have been maintaining industrial water systems since we opened our doors in 1987.
-Our dredging operations was started by supporting industrial clients with clearing and maintaining Retention ponds and settling basins.
+Harbor Dredge & Dock have been maintaining water systems since we opened our doors in 1987.
+Our dredging operations was started by supporting industrial clients with clearing and maintaining Retention ponds but in 1995 we shifted into maintaining the Chesapeake Bay and its Tributaries.
 Repairing and Maintaining Stormwater BMP’s was a natural fit for our team due to all of our shoreline repair projects that we have completed on the ponds, lakes, rivers and the Bay.

 STORMWATER BMP SELF-EVALUATION GUIDE